Robo3D/User-Manuals/docs/source/R2/getting-started/index.rst

    :alt: Bed Calibration
    :align: center

-If your bed is too high and the calibration card does not have enough room to slide between the nozzle and the bed, press the down arrow until the calibration card can pass freely but with a slight resistance between the nozzle and the bed.
+If your bed is too high, the calibration card will not have enough room to slide between the nozzle and the bed.
+Press the down arrow until the calibration card can pass freely, but with a slight resistance between the nozzle and the bed.

 .. image:: images/bed-offset-too-high-r2.gif
    :alt: Offset too high